the-drunk-coder/megra.rs/README.md

 ## Learning Mégra

-Now that you should have things up and running, it's time to learn how to use this langunage, right ?
+Now that you should have things up and running, it's time to learn how to use this language, right ?
 Here's where you can start!

 ### Tutorial

-The `documentation` folder contains a file called `tutorial/megra_basic_tutorial.megra3`.
+The `documentation` folder contains a file called `tutorial/en/megra_basic_tutorial.megra3`.
 You can put that in your sketchbook folder (see above) and directly follow the tutorial.
 There might be more files in there that you can follow later.

 ### Examples